-We offer a range of training and bespoke support packages for professionals and educational establishments, as well as offering a Recovery Toolkit for survivors of Domestic Violence & Abuse and a Children's Recovery Toolkit for those who have experienced and witnessed Domestic Abuse.
+We offer a range of training and bespoke support packages for professionals and educational establishments, as well as offering a Recovery Toolkit for survivors of domestic violence & abuse and a Children's Recovery Toolkit for those who have experienced or witnessed domestic abuse within the family home.

 Children & Young People's Recovery Toolkit: